sarthak144/Relevance-Of-Youtube-Relevance/README.md

 ## Usage

-At present, this project is being developed as part of a research which focuses on understanding and analyzing the growth of various fields such as education, entertainment and technology during the 2020 COVID-19 Pandemic.
+At present, this project is being developed as part of a research which focuses on understanding and analyzing the growth of viewership among various fields such as education, entertainment and technology during the 2020 COVID-19 Pandemic.

 ## Contribution